tzcnt/TooManyCooks/README.md

 Planned integrations:
 - CUDA ([tmc-cuda](https://github.com/tzcnt/tmc-cuda)) - a CUDA Graph can be made into an awaitable by adding a callback to the end of the graph with [cudaGraphAddHostNode](https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__GRAPH.html#group__CUDART__GRAPH_1g30e16d2715f09683f0aa8ac2b870cf71) which will resume the awaiting coroutine
 - gRPC ([tmc-grpc](https://github.com/tzcnt/tmc-grpc)) - via the callback interface if it is sufficiently stable / well documented. otherwise via the completion queue thread
-- blosc2 ([tmc-blosc2](https://github.com/tzcnt/tmc-blosc2)) - port to C++. use ex_asio + io_uring for file I/O, and ex_cpu to replace the inbuilt pthreads. break down operations into smaller vertical slices to exploit dynamic parallelism.
+- blosc2 ([tmc-blosc2](https://github.com/tzcnt/tmc-blosc2)) - port to C++. use [tmc-asio](https://github.com/tzcnt/tmc-asio) + io_uring for file I/O, and ex_cpu to replace the inbuilt pthreads. break down operations into smaller vertical slices to exploit dynamic parallelism.